RuffBudda/21SIXTY-Scraper/GITHUB_SETUP.md

 1. Go to your repository page on GitHub
 2. You should see all your files uploaded
-3. The repository should show the commit message: "Initial commit: 21 SIXTY Scrapper..."
+3. The repository should show the commit message: "Initial commit: 21SIXTY SCRAPER..."

 ## Additional Notes